PAPER & BINDING

-Ideally suited for groups of 6-14 - base price for groups up to 6 and a per person charge thereafter.
-The house has a large open room with several tables, and when needed lighting for your crafts, along with a 3-season porch with great natural light to spread out even further.
-Gaze at the morning sunrise or watch the rabbits zig and zag in their outdoor pen.
-On the back or front porch, the camp cats will want a chance to say hello or borrow your lap and out in the pasture, the donkeys may see you and ask for a treat or a pat.
-Inside when you are ready to say goodnight you can leave your work in it's place and find comfort in the sleeping quarters ranging from a king with the bunk ensuite, a full size bed in private room, a loft with 6 twin beds, and a day bed with trundle in a happy corner of the pine living room featuring a woodstove.
+Arrange a retreat for a minimum of 3 and maximum of 14.
+The main lodge fits 14, but if you are looking for a bit more space ask about booking both lodging options.
+The main lodge has a large open room with several tables and a 3-season porch with great natural light to spread out even further.
+On the back or front porch, the camp cats will want a chance to say hello or borrow your lap and out in the pasture, the donkeys may see you and ask for a hello pet.
+Inside when you are ready to say goodnight you can leave your work in it's place and find comfort in the sleeping quarters ranging from a king with a twin ensuite, a full size bed in private room, a loft with 7 twin beds, and a day bed with trundle in a happy corner of the pine living room featuring a woodstove.
 The second bath is on the hall and has a walk in shower.

 If the season is right, a fire will crackle as you work and visit with your friends in both the front and back of the house.
-We'll share fresh eggs and prepare fresh baked bread for each morning of your stay, but all other food is on your own.
+We'll share fresh eggs and prepare fresh baked bread for each morning of your stay upon request, but all other food is on your own unless you would like assistance (just ask).
 We may be able to offer items from the garden during harvest, and can provide add-on service to take over one or more meal options.
 Hohenwald and Waynesboro are both about 20 minute drive and have several restaurants if you want to take a complete break.

 Have you ever wanted to transform your handmade scrapbooking into a printed copy your friends and family can collect?